bpas247/css385-final/docs/index.md

 #### Challenging

-The soft-body physics adds a bit of chance on whether or not your hits will connect with the enemy.
+The ragdoll physics adds a bit of chance on whether or not your hits will connect with the enemy.
 The randomness of the loot drops adds a bit more chance, as you might have a playthrough that doesn't give you any good weapons whereas the next playthrough you could get one of the best weapons early on in the game.

 ## Playable Game
 ## Playtesting Reports